the accordant way

 Diversity & inclusion strategies

-Diversity and Inclusion initiatives must align with broader business strategies if they are to take root and transform your workplace.
+Diversity, inclusion, and engagement initiatives must align with broader business strategies if they are to take root and transform your culture.

-Accordant combines a proven data-driven approach to establish diversity and inclusion as a business imperative with operational processes to drive sustainable change across your organization.
+Accordant combines a proven data-driven approach to establish diversity, inclusion, and engagement as business imperatives with operational processes to drive sustainable change across your organization.

-Our programs are designed to help you elevate Diversity and Inclusion from a staff initiative to a foundational pillar of your organizational culture.
+Our programs are designed to help you elevate diversity, inclusion, and engagement from a human resource initiative to a foundational pillar of your organizational culture.